Become a volunteer

 Get involved at a community centre

-Many of the activities held at our community centres are organised by volunteers, or run by voluntary organisations.
+Many of the activities held at our community centres are organised by volunteers or voluntary organisations.
 If you’d like to get involved, contact us and we can put you in touch with your local centre.

-And, if you have your own idea for a community activity or event, we can help you get it off the ground by providing you with funding, a place to hold it and other ways.
+If you have your own idea for a community activity or event, we can help you get it off the ground by providing you with funding, a place to hold it, and other ways.

 Run activities for vulnerable residents